UNSW-MTRN4230-T2-2021/lab07_demo/README.md

   Gazebo should open up with the ur5e arm and a small 'box' camera above

-- Start the image publisher/subscriber node
+- In a new tab start the image publisher/subscriber node (you will need to `source` first)

   `roslaunch img_sub img_sub_cpp.launch`

   A new window should appear with the camera feed and a red circle drawn on it

+ ## Fiducial (ArUco Marker) Detection
+  To start the node (which simply executes then waits for keypress to exit)

+   `roslaunch aruco_detection aruco_detection.launch`